yash9340/Snake-Water-Gun-GAME/README.md

 ## Game Start:
 The game begins with the computer randomly selecting one of the three options: Water (represented by 'w'), Snake (represented by 's'), or Gun (represented by 'g').

+### `Player Input`:
-Player Input: The player is prompted to choose one of the three options by typing 'w', 'g', or 's'.
+The player is prompted to choose one of the three options by typing 'w', 'g', or 's'.
 The game ensures that only valid inputs are accepted.

 Determine the Winner: The game compares the player’s choice with the computer’s choice and declares the result: